General-relativistic and non-ideal radiative cooling in neutron star magnetospheres: Radiative cooling in curved spacetime

 In rotating geometries, spacetime is dragged along the rotating mass, and bodies initially at rest acquire rotational motion of frequency $\omega_{LT}(r)\approx 0.21\,\Omega_*\frac{r_s}{R_*-r_s} \left(\frac{R_*}{r}\right)^3$ \citep{NSmomentsofinertia}, an effect known as the Lense-Thirring effect, or frame-dragging (FD).

 In this work, we employ the slowly rotating Kerr metric, which provides a spacetime background that captures the effects of rotation while remaining analytically and computationally manageable.
-The line element (\ref{eq:ds2KS}) allows the determination of the necessary quantities for applying the 3+1 formalism of GR \citep{admformalism,gourgoulhon3+1} to Kerr-slow spacetime, which consist of the lapse function $\alpha = (-g^{00})^{-1/2}= \sqrt{1-\frac{r_s}{r}}$, and the shift vector $\beta^i = \alpha^2 g^{0i} = \Big( 0,0,-\omega_{LT}(r) \Big)$.
+The line element (\ref{eq:ds2KS}) allows the determination of the necessary quantities for applying the 3+1 formalism of GR \citep{admformalism,gourgoulhon3+1} to Kerr-slow spacetime, which consist of the lapse function $\alpha = (-g^{00})^{-1/2}= \sqrt{1-\frac{r_s}{r}}$, and the shift vector $\beta^i = \alpha^2 g^{0i} = \Big( 0,0,-\omega_{LT}(r) \Big)$, which are uniquely determined from the metric tensor $g_{\mu\nu}$.